joostkremers/writeroom-mode/README.md

 ### Mode Line ###

 Mode line format to use.
 By default, the mode line is disabled, but this option can be used to re-enable it.
 Either use the default mode line, or a customised mode line.
-The latter defaults to showing only the buffer’s name and its modified status, but it can be customised.
+The latter defaults to showing only the buffer’s name and its modified status, but this can be customised.
 See the doc string for `mode-line-format` for options.

 ### Restore Window Config ###